geops/website/content/job/businessdevelopmentman/index.en.md

 ## Qualifications

 * Proven track record in B2B sales, preferably in the software industry, with a strong focus on achieving and exceeding sales targets.
-* Ideally, but not necessarily, you have a university degree in public tranport management, economics, computer science or other technical and scientific fields.
 * Familiarity with the public transport industry in Switzerland and Germany, including knowledge of the market landscape, key players, and regulatory frameworks.
 Knowledge of other European markets is a plus.
 * Excellent communication and presentation skills, with the ability to effectively engage and influence both technical and non-technical stakeholders.
 * Self-motivated, proactive, and results-oriented mindset, with the ability to work independently and as part of a small, highly motivated team.
 * Strong negotiation and closing skills, with the ability to identify clients' pain points and position our solutions as the best fit.
 * Fluency in German and English is required.
 Knowledge of additional European languages is advantageous.
-* Willingness to travel within Switzerland, Germany, and other European countries for client meetings and industry events, as needed.
+* Ideally, but not necessarily, you have a university degree in public tranport management, economics, computer science or other technical and scientific fields.

 ## What we offer